VilleNyrhila/FullStackAssignment/README.md

 ## To-do list
 There are a number of things which currently remain unimplemented, but which I wish to add in with due time:
 - Automated tests for back-end and front-end.
-- Use of CSRF tokens in the form.
-- Use of POST and/or PUT methods.
-This is related to the CSRF tokens.
-Currently, the back-end does not distinguish between HTTP methods, and in the front-end all calls to the back-end are implemented as GET methods.
-- Counter-measures against code injection.
+- Counter-measures against XSS.
 Currently, the app takes input as it is given.
 In a deployed product, this would be a critical vulnerability.
 Measures need to be implemented to at least sanitize input.